 - 4.1.4.7 Alternative service To minimize the disruption of classes, a full-time Officer of Instruction who requires a short-term medical disability leave during the fall or spring semester may apply to the Dean of the Faculty, who will have the discretion, in consultation with the Department Head/Program Chair, to approve alternative non-classroom professional responsibilities for weeks in the semester not covered by the medical disability period.
-[93-18, approved by Board of Trustees on May 21, 1994, as interim policy; approved by Board of Trustees on May 18, 2001, as policy, Rev. 2014] - 4.1.4.8 Assignment of positions to departments/programs The number of faculty positions assigned to each department/program is determined by the Provost in consultation with the Department Head/Program Chair and the Faculty Academic Policy Committee (see Section 5.4.3.7.2.g).
+[93-18, approved by Board of Trustees on May 21, 1994, as interim policy; approved by Board of Trustees on May 18, 2001, as policy, Rev. 2014] - 4.1.4.8 Assignment of positions to departments/programs The number of faculty positions assigned to each department/program is determined by the Provost in consultation with the Department Head/Program Chair and the Faculty Affairs and Resources Committee (see Section 5.4.3.3.3.1.a).
 The number may be increased or decreased in response to such factors as curricular goals, interdisciplinary objectives, enrollment patterns, and long-range program needs.
-[Added 1978, Rev. 1979, 1987, 1990]
+[Added 1978, Rev. 1979, 1987, 1990, 23-35]